mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 The `MySqlError[] MySqlInfoMessageEventArgs.errors` property has changed to `IReadOnlyList<MySqlError> MySqlInfoMessageEventArgs.Errors`.

+### MySqlParameter

+Connector/NET will automatically convert unknown `MySqlParameter.Value` values to a `string` by calling `ToString()`, then convert that to bytes by calling `Encoding.GetBytes()` using the packet’s encoding.
+This is error-prone and can introduce culture-sensitive conversions.

+MySqlConnector requires all parameter values to be of a known, supported type.
+See [MySqlParameter Types](../../troubleshooting/parameter-types/) for details.

 ### MySqlParameterCollection

 Connector/NET will assign the names `@Parameter1`, `@Parameter2`, etc. to unnamed `MySqlParameter` objects that are